-Hickling is the largest of the Norfolk Broads and is the gateway to 116 square miles of Broads and Rivers.
+Hickling, the largest of the Norfolk Broads, is just 8 miles away and is the gateway to 116 square miles of Broads and Rivers.
 As a National Nature Reserve totalling 600 hectares, Hickling is a secret haven for wildlife all year round and the ideal destination for bird watchers, being home to barn owls, bitterns, common cranes and marsh harriers as well as swallowtail butterflies and Norfolk Hawker dragonflies.

 Hickling’s nature reserve has a superb circular walk, and there are plenty of marked trails for visitors to navigate their way around, plus bird hides, an observation tower and viewing platforms.

 Away from the broads, it's around 4 miles to the coast.
-Overstrand beach is to the north and huge Winterton Dunes National Nature Reserve is just to the south.
-The nearest beach is Sea Palling – 3.5 miles away – and is an excellent dog-friendly, vast sandy spot.
-Waxham Beach is four miles from the campsite and is one of the few beaches that not many people know about, unless you're a local or a regular visitor.
+Mundlesey beach is to the north and huge Winterton Dunes National Nature Reserve is to the south.
+The nearest beach is Happisburgh – 6.5 miles away – and is an excellent dog-friendly, vast sandy spot.

 The Weekend Plan